11 Google Data Studio Alternatives For Reporting Dashboards

 1. DashThis

-Best suited for: marketers who value ease of use, one-click integrations, and easy shareable dashboards
+Best suited for: marketers who value ease of use, one-click integrations, and easily shareable dashboards

 Free trial: yes, 15 days.
 Sign up here.